typelevel/Laika/docs/using-laika/output.md

 * `tocTitle` specifies the title for the table of contents.
 The default value is `None`.

 For more details on these features see [Document Structure].

-Finally, the `withMessageLevel` property instructs the renderer to include system messages in the generated PDF.
-Messages may get inserted into the document tree for problems during parsing or reference resolution, e.g. an internal link to a destination that does not exist.
-By default these messages are not included in the output.
-They are mostly useful for testing and debugging, or for providing feedback to application users producing markup input:

-    Transform from Markdown to PDF.withMessageLevel(Warning) fromDirectory
-      "source" toFile "out.pdf"

 #### Customizing Apache FOP